When My 4th Grade Son Was Called “Gay”

 “I naively thought if we loved him enough, and showed him how accepting we were, it would be enough.
 I’m learning it’s not.”

-While we were fortunate that most of the people in my son’s school were pretty cool, and he received several compliments on his “girly” backpack and sparkly accessories, he was also, by some, ostracized.
-He had been the target of unkind words, nasty looks, assumptions, and cold shoulders.
+While we were fortunate that many people in his school were accepting of the whole gender thing, and he received several compliments on his “girly” backpack and sparkly accessories, he was also, by many, ostracized.
+He became the target of not only unkind words, mockery, and nasty looks, but also of assumptions, cold shoulders, and isolation.
 Not just because of the backpack, but what the backpack represented: my son’s whole persona.

-It’s in the subtleties — the way he flinches when bugs fly near him, how he squeals with delight in high-pitched voice, cares for others with a tender, mother-like quality, wears knee-high rainbow striped toe socks with shorts, the way his voice sometimes goes all Valley Girl, circa 1985.
-It’s somehow ingrained on his DNA, and it makes him uniquely HIM.
+It was in the subtleties of his expression — the way he flinched when bugs flew near him, how he squealed with delight in high-pitched voice, cared for others with a tender, mother-like quality, wore knee-high rainbow striped toe socks with shorts, and the way his voice sometimes just naturally went all Valley Girl, circa 1985.
+It was somehow ingrained on his DNA, and it made him uniquely HIM.

-When he recounted the story later to me, though, he was embarrassed beyond words, holding back tears.
-I did the only thing I knew how to do — held him, listened, and told him: 1.)
+After the “you’re so gay” comment happened, my son changed.
+Caught off-guard in the moment, he froze and didn’t respond at all.
+When he recounted the story to me later, though, he was crushed and embarrassed.
+His voice quivered and tears dropped as he itemized all the “should haves” he wished he’d said or done.
+And I did the only thing I knew how to do — listened, held him, and told him: 1.)
 There’s nothing wrong with “gay,” 2.)
 Other people’s words do not define you, and 3.)
 Please continue talking to me.
-You’ll always have my support.
-We brainstormed ideas of what to do if someone says this to him again, but it’s always easier to plan than to execute in the moment.
+You’ll always have my love and support.
+We brainstormed ideas for responding if someone said that to him again, but I guess it’s always easier to plan ahead than to execute in the moment.
+That specific insult would catch him vulnerable so many more times in the years to come.

 I was hastily preparing for that day, I’ll admit; the day that someone would cross that line and move from saying “you’re weird” to “you’re gay.”
 The day that someone would associate my son’s effeminate tendencies with being homosexual, when sexuality was not yet even on his radar.
 The day when someone would take the word “gay” and wield it as the ultimate male slander — as a means of intimidation, an effort to emasculate, humiliate, and crush another human being who doesn’t conform to gender stereotypes; a way to communicate one’s absolute disgust, intolerance, and outright bigotry.

-He has heard the story of another friend who came out gay in high school in the ‘80’s, when the new threat of AIDS was fueling our nation’s ignorant paranoia, and gay teens were being kicked out of their homes.
-He knows how awful these people were treated, how they were verbally and physically abused by either family members or school peers, and sometimes both.
+He has heard the stories of family friends who came out during high school in the ‘80’s, when the relatively new threat of AIDS was fueling our nation’s ignorant paranoia and gay teens were being kicked out of their homes, and banished from their churches.
+He knows how awfully merciless these people were treated, how they were verbally and/or physically abused by either family members or school peers, and sometimes both.

-And a short time after the phrase happened, he learned about the Orlando massacre in Pulse Nightclub.
+And then, a short time after the insult happened, my son learned about the Orlando massacre in Pulse Nightclub.
 Pulse Nightclub: a sanctuary and safe place for the LGBTQ+ community, located in the heart of Florida.
 Orlando, Florida — the place of Disney World and dreams, i.e., “the happiest place on earth.”
-Now Orlando is known for being the location of the deadliest mass shooting, and the worst LGBTQ+ hate crime in recent U.S. history.
+Now, Orlando is known for being the location of one of the nation’s deadliest mass shootings, and the worst LGBTQ+ hate crime in recent U.S. history.

-He knows that our family wouldn’t care, and that we will continue to love and support him no matter what.
-But I’m learning that just because we’re okay with it, that doesn’t mean it will be easy for him to go through — whether he’s trans or not, whether he’s gay, bi, asexual, or queer — if he’s basically anything that varies from cisgender, straight male, he’s not protected; he is subject to legal discrimination.
+Our son knows that our family would continue loving and supporting him no matter what.
+But I’m learning that even though we’re accepting and affirming, that doesn’t mean it will be easy for him to go through.
+Whether he’s trans or not, whether he’s gay, bi, asexual, pansexual, or queer — basically if he’s anything that varies from cisgender, heterosexual male, he is not protected; he is subject to legal discrimination.
 He is subject to hate crimes.
-He is even subject to the subtle (but tiresome) day-to-day discrimination.
+He is in the group of young folks who are statistically more at-risk to self-harm, attempt, or commit suicide.
+He is even subject to the subtle (but exhausting) day-to-day discrimination that marginalized people face, called microaggressions.

-What does subtle discrimination look like?
-Last year, during our school’s annual PTA basket raffle, my son and I were having a sneak-peek at all the lavish baskets available for auction.
+How else do we see subtle discrimination, or microaggressions, without realizing it?
+One year during the elementary school’s annual PTA basket raffle, my son and I were having a sneak-peek at all the lavish baskets available for auction.
 He stopped to admire one in particular: The American Girl Doll gift basket.
 Included was a blonde-haired, blue-eyed American Girl Doll, two outfits, and a white, frilly doll-sized canopy bed.

-My son’s jaw dropped while he stood in admiration, having previously been unaware of the American Girl Doll Collection.
-(I had been, for years, cleverly hiding and recycling those damn catalogs we didn’t ask for but regularly received, because I knew my son would want one, and I couldn’t justify the expensive price tag and upkeep for those dolls).
-But there she stood, in all her American glory.
+My son’s jaw dropped while he stood in admiration, having previously been unaware of the American Girl Dolls.
+(For years I had been hiding and recycling those darn mail-order catalogs we didn’t ask for but regularly received, because I knew my son would want one, and I couldn’t justify the expensive price tag, upkeep, and accessorizing for those dolls).
+But there she stood before us, in all her American glory.
+The cat was out of the bag for my son.
+I could no longer deny that such a doll existed.

 My son reached out his hand and caressed the doll’s hair gently, saying, “You’re so beautiful.
-I wish I could have you, and brush your hair.”
-Shortly thereafter, an adult woman walked by, saw what we were looking at, casually smiled and said, “Oh!
-That’s going to make some little girl really happy!!”
-As she continued on her way, my son’s words disappeared into the air behind her as he muttered, “or some little boy…”
+I wish I could take you home and brush your hair.”
+Shortly thereafter, a woman walked by, saw what we were looking at, smiled casually and said, “Oh!
+That’s going to make some little girl really happy, isn’t it?!”
+As she continued on her way, my son’s words disappeared into the air behind her, as inaudible to her as he was invisible, as he countered, “or some little boy…”

-A little awkwardness ensued and we quickly shrugged it off.
-But after the 18th or 20th of these daily microaggressions, my son could’ve easily decided to tuck his sparkly rainbow backpack in the corner of his bedroom closet where it would be hidden.
+We managed to quickly shrug it off and have a half-hearted laugh.
+But after the 18th or 20th of these daily microaggressions, it gets mentally exhausting.
+In response to this, my son could’ve easily decided to tuck his sparkly rainbow backpack in the corner of his bedroom closet where it would be hidden.
 He could’ve easily swapped it out for his old one — a neutral shade of pastel blue that he did not pick himself — and have a much easier time walking into the school building every day, blending in with the rest of the boys.

 But, he bravely and independently chose not to do that.
 Instead, I watched every day in awe as this 4th grade boy of mine strapped on a “girly girl’s backpack,” wore it like a warrior shield, and in the process, gave a collective middle finger to all those who dared to judge.
 His bravery, day after day, in this single act of noble defiance made me feel like maybe I had done something right after all.

-I wish it wasn’t so, but I had to realize that I couldn’t then, and cannot now spare him of the “gay” slander, as much as I want to.
-I can’t stop kids from ignoring him, mocking him, or saying, “you can’t play with us.”
+I wish it wasn’t so, but I had to realize that I couldn’t then, and cannot now spare my son of the “gay” slander, as much as I want to.
+I can’t stop other kids from ignoring him, mocking him, or excluding him by asserting, “you can’t play with us.”
 I can’t stop the weird looks.
 I can’t stop the judgment.
 I can’t guarantee him dignity.
 As a parent, it’s heartbreaking to know that your child has to be brave just to be himself.

-Now, a year later, we’re transitioning to another stage where our son identifies as genderqueer and currently prefers they/them pronouns.
-I still can’t stop the subtle discrimination that chips away at my child’s foundation day after day.
-Hell, we can’t even offer this kid legal recourse or protection for such discrimination.
-Despite all of this, despite knowing the risks of letting my son live authentically, I wouldn’t have it any other way.
+Now, a few years later, we’re transitioning to yet another stage, one that involves temporary puberty blockers and official updates on school records, and all kinds of other scary firsts.
+Our child has gone through a few labels, from identifying as “gender creative,” to “genderqueer,” to “TGNC,” to a more label-less existence and they/them pronouns.
+Though almost everyone now refers to my child as “she/her/your daughter,” I still can’t stop the subtle discrimination that chips away at my child’s foundation day after day.
+Hell, in this unsteady political climate, we can’t even guarantee our kid legal recourse or protection for such discrimination.
+And yet, despite all of this, despite knowing the risks of letting my child live authentically, I wouldn’t have it any other way.
 My child is just exactly the type of human I want to raise.

 Originally published at www.huffingtonpost.com on June 18, 2016.